 City or County Ordinances Regarding Knives

 There is no statewide preemption of local ordinances pertaining to the possession and carry of knives.
 Cities and counties in Illinois are free to enact restrictive ordinances.
-The City of Chicago, for instance that prohibits the carry of any knife with a blade longer than 2 ½ inches.
+The City of Chicago, for instance, prohibits the carry of any knife with a blade longer than 2 ½ inches.

 Law Enforcement and Military

 There is no exception for law enforcement within the UUW section (a1) pertaining to “switchblades” and “ballistic knives”; or (a2) pertaining daggers, etc. carried with unlawful intent.
 There is an exemption for law enforcement and school security officers within section (c) pertaining to knives on school property.
 There are no exceptions for members of the US military.

 Simple or no unlawful intent violations of the UUW are Class A misdemeanors as are violations of 720 ILCS 5/21-6.
 The punishment may include confinement up to 364 days and a fine of up to $2,500.